rajveer-09/CodeAlphaProject1/README.md

 ## Acknowledgments

-- Thanks to all the contributors who have helped with the development of this Age Calculator.
-- Special thanks to the web development community for their continuous support and inspiration.
+- Special Thanks to Code Alpha for giving this as a task on my internship journey.